Planning for the 25th anniversary began in 2012.

 They were thrilled when they found David Aiken aka The Checkerboard Guy still active in the busker world.
 He was an original busker from the very first carnival in 1989.
-They knew Alakazam was a fan favourite but hadn't realized that his first appearance in Waterloo was in 1999.
-He had appeared three times thereafter and busker fans just loved him.
+Alakazam was a fan favourite from 1999.
+He had appeared three times thereafter and busker fans have adored him.

 Over the latter part of 2012 and into the first part of 2013, the list of Busker Fan Favourites was carefully pieced together until the 25th anniversary lineup was finally complete.